-- 610.3 A1 Providing corporate finance services to an Audit Client might create a self-review threat when there is a risk that the results of the services will affect the accounting records or the Financial Statements on which the Firm will express an Opinion.
-Such services might also create an advocacy threat. - 610.43 A12 Factors that are relevant in evaluating the level of such identifying self-review or advocacy threats created by providing corporate finance services to an Audit Client, and evaluating the level of such threats include: - The degree of subjectivity involved in determining the appropriate treatment for the outcome or consequences of the corporate finance advice in the Financial Statements. - The extent to which: - The outcome of the corporate finance advice will directly affect amounts recorded in the Financial Statements. - The amounts are outcome of the corporate finance service might have a material to effect on the Financial Statements. - Whether the effectiveness of the corporate finance advice depends on a particular accounting treatment or presentation in the Financial Statements and there is doubt as to the appropriateness of the related accounting treatment or presentation under the relevant financial reporting framework.
+- Providing corporate finance services to an Audit Client might create a self-review threat when there is a risk that the results of the services will affect the accounting records or the Financial Statements on which the Firm will express an Opinion.
+Such services might also create an advocacy threat. - Factors that are relevant in identifying self-review or advocacy threats created by providing corporate finance services to an Audit Client, and evaluating the level of such threats include: - The degree of subjectivity involved in determining the appropriate treatment for the outcome or consequences of the corporate finance advice in the Financial Statements. - The extent to which: - The outcome of the corporate finance advice will directly affect amounts recorded in the Financial Statements. - The outcome of the corporate finance service might have a material effect on the Financial Statements.